KornPhleax/messe/backend/README.md

 Docker Containers:
 1. openldap (osixia/openldap:1.3.0)
 2. phpldapadmin (osixia/phpldapadmin:0.9.0)
+3. redis (redis:6.2-alpine)
-3. Python Flask Backend (built via Dockerfile in this repo)
+4. Python Flask Backend (built via Dockerfile in this repo)

 ## Docker Containers
-The Docker Containers are responsible for hosting openldap and phpldapadmin which gets use by the python Flask Backend REST API.
+The Docker Containers are responsible for hosting redis, openldap and phpldapadmin which gets use by the python Flask Backend REST API.
-The python application is hosted in its own python container built with `docker-compose up -d`
+The python application is hosted in its own python container built with `docker-compose up -d --build`

 ## Python Flask Backend
-This ist the REST API implemented in Flask.
+This is the REST API implemented in Flask.
-It allows for checking the health via the /health route, using the /authenticate_user endpoint a user can be authenticated via sending username and password in this json format:
+It allows for checking the health via the /health route, using the /authenticate_user endpoint a user can be authenticated via sending username (first letter of givenname and complete surname) and password in this json format:

-`{"user":"givenname surname","password":"<password>" }`
+`{"user":"<username>","password":"<password>" }`

-## Development Setup
+## Installation
 You need:
 - docker installed
 - python installed